mikedillion/gitting_to_know_you/presentation/05_trouble.md

 ---

-## Everything has been honky dory, smooth sailing up until now.
+## Everything has been hunky-dory, smooth sailing up until now.

 ## What happens when you're actually working with real people, at different times, using a **distributed** revision control system?